bcgov/moh-keycloak-user-management/README.md

 # Configuration

  Before deploying the application, specify Keycloak details using the configuration file at `public/keycloak.json`.
-The included configuration file is valid for CGI's development environment.
+The included configuration file is valid for the MoH's development environment.

 The Keycloak REST API uses roles in the [realm-management client](https://www.keycloak.org/docs/latest/server_admin/#_per_realm_admin_permissions).
 So for Keycloak client configuration you have two options: either create a new client that has access to the `realm-management` roles, or use the `realm-management` client directly.